Zoning Board of Adjustment

 Notification of Application

-Zoning laws require that notice be served on all property owners within 200 feet of the applicant's property and must be either hand delivered or sent by Certified Mail.
-The law also requires this notice be published in a local newspaper.
+Municipal land use laws require that notice be served on all property owners within a 200 foot radius of the applicant's property and must be either hand delivered or sent by Certified Mail.
+The law also requires this notice be published in the official newspaper of the Township (Asbury Park Press or The Beacon).
 Both must be done at least ten days prior to the hearing date.
 These forms of notification alert neighbors that a variance is being requested so all interested citizens will be assured an opportunity to attend and be heard at the public meeting.

-A Zoning Board meeting is a formal meeting where action is taken.
-Applicants and witnesses are sworn, the meeting is recorded on tape and a Recording Secretary keeps an official record of testimony.
-Individuals have a choice of either presenting their own application before the Board or being represented by an attorney.
-All corporations MUST be represented by an attorney.
+A Zoning Board meeting is a formal quasi-judicial hearing where action is taken by vote.
+Applicants and witnesses are sworn in, the meeting is recorded on tape and a Secretary keeps an official record of testimony.
+Individuals have a choice of either presenting their own application before the Board or being represented by an attorney; However, all corporations must be represented by an attorney by law.

-The members of the Board are resident volunteers appointed by the Mayor, with the advice and consent of the governing body.
-They are assisted in their deliberations by the Board Attorney and Township Engineer, when required, whose opinions are considered by the Board in its deliberations.
+The members of the Zoning Board are resident volunteers appointed by the Mayor, with the advice and consent of the governing body.
+The Board consists of seven (7) regular members and two (2) alternate members.
+The Board is assisted in their deliberations by a professional staff consisting of:

 609-693-1100, ext.
 2251